 As an adult I’m glad to say the 26th is not depressing, it’s a bit of a relief.
 I know now why my dad was a bit grumpy on Christmas morning or why not every item on our lists was under the tree.
 I over commit myself but truly I just want to slow down, enjoy the day with the kids and make some nice memories.
 We did just that this year.
 I never posted any gift lists to the blog, any decorating tips or DIY’s, I simply took my time with things, didn’t worry too much how everything looked and lived in the moment.

-Our tree was decorated by the kids, ornaments from years past and over the Summer I got rid of a lot of the older ornaments so they only had a few to choose from anyways.
+Our tree was decorated by the kids, Silver Christmas Ornaments from years past and over the Summer I got rid of a lot of the older ornaments so they only had a few to choose from anyways.
 I wrapped the gifts in white paper, lots of twine and some rosemary.
 Nothing groundbreaking but sweet and heartfelt.

 The kids got mostly toys, lots of Star Wars for our son and some baby dolls with matching clothes for Elin.
 My husband and I decided only to get 1 or two small things for each other, some soap for me and a sweater for him.
 It was such a nice day, happy and not rushed.

 I made a cinnamon bread for breakfast with lots of fresh fruit and berries.
 For lunch my mom and sister came to visit and we had meatballs, whipped sweet potatoes, asparagus tart and apple/kale salad.
 I threw on a table cloth and some candles and called it good, easy and quick since I also carried Elin on one hip for most of the afternoon.

 I didn’t take many photos, a few for memories’ sake and a couple for you.
 Lots of candles and music filled the air all day and while the kids were mostly in their play clothes I did get a quick photo of them ready for a Christmas Eve party the day before.